• Skip to primary navigation

 There are five pre-Columbian structures that are still visible in Izamal!
 So, if you’re in the mood for more archeology and exercise, here are the names of the others: Itzamatul, El Conejo, Habuk, and Kabul.
 Check the map at the end of the post for the locations!

-Eat dinner at Zamna
+Eat Dinner at Zamna

 When you’re done, you can head next door to Cañones Park and hang out while waiting for the light show to start.
-Cañones Park is famous for being the location where the Spanish defended the city against Maya rebels during the Caste War.

 Almost every night (Monday – Saturday) at 8:30pm there is a video mapping show.
 It starts on Calle 31 right next to Cañones Park.
 The show honors local history and traditions and is projected onto building walls at five different spots in town.
 The video is in Spanish, but even if you’re not fluent, you’ll still get the idea.